Great Western Woodlands: Green carbon

 Scientific research done in the Great Western Woodlands has estimated that currently there are ~950 million tonnes of carbon stored in the vegetation and soils of the region.
 Carbon that is stored in natural ecosystems such as woodlands is referred to as green carbon.
 Green carbon is stored in both living and dead plant matter and in soils.
 Managing natural ecosystems, and the carbon they store, is believed to be crucial in a comprehensive approach to addressing climate change.
 Large and intense fires are identified as the most significant threat to green carbon stocks in the region.
 With better management, it is estimated that an additional 600 million tonnes of carbon could be stored in the region.
 This is equivalent to four times Australia's greenhouse gas emissions for 2008.
 To maximise the potential carbon stored in the Great Western Woodlands requires that further degradation of the land be avoided, as well as restoring currently degraded ecosystems back to full maturity.

 Tourist attractions

-The Great Western Woodland attracts tourists interested in experiencing four-wheel drive adventures, bird watching, Indigenous heritage and camping in the Outback.
+The Great Western Woodlands attracts tourists interested in experiencing four-wheel drive adventures, bird watching, Indigenous heritage and camping in the Outback.

 The historic Holland Track, the Granite and Woodlands Discovery Trail, the Golden Pipeline Heritage Trail and the Golden Quest Discovery Trail provide tourists with opportunities to learn about local history, explore granite outcrops and rich biodiversity, including woodland trees and wildflowers.

 Tourist destinations include the Karroun Hill Nature Reserve, Boorabbin National Park, Elachbutting Rock and surrounding reserves, Goldfields Woodlands National Park, Mount Palmer and Karalee Rock, Frank Hann National Park, Peak Charles National Park.